alexa-ngo/notes/analysis-of-algorithms.md

 # Algorithm Analysis

 Analysis of algorithms is a branch of computer science that studies the performance of algorithms.
-We need to consider how much time we are using.
-The algorithm that we are using determines the order of growth.
+It helps us consider how much time we are using and to determine the order of growth.
-Are we more considered with the time, or using up the least amount of space (memory)?
+Are we more concerned with the time, or using up the least amount of space (memory)?
 The analysis is to help us make detailed and accurate *predictions*.
+We should not be too focused on finding the algorithm with the best performance.
+Instead we should be focusing on clear and correct code.
+According to Knuth, "premature optimization is the root of all evil [..] (or at least most of it) in programming."

 ### Scientific Method
 * observe